notaryproject/specifications/definitions-terms.md

 ## Multi-Tenant Registry

 A collection of unique [registries](#registry), stored within an instance of an [OCI Distribution Spec][oci-distribution-spec].
-Registry Operators use one of two methods to uniquely identify an org.
+Registry operators use one of two methods to uniquely identify an org.
 In either case, information within that org is considered unique to the org, including all key references and authentication.

-* domain based orgs: `org.example.com` where a domain is used to uniquely identify the registry.
-* root-namespace based orgs: `example.com/org` where the root namespace is used to uniquely identify the registry.

 ## OCI Annotations